Juhani

 (quality awards criteria).
 Standards and excellence models were

-understood as very similar general references for quality management.
+understood as very similar general references for QM.

 Additionally many other different information sources were used